 Step Ahead at the Bata Shoe Museum: An Education Program for At-risk Children

-The Bata Shoe Museum is pleased to announce Sun Life Financial as a new sponsor for its Pay-What-You-Can (PWYC) Thursday evening program.
+The Bata Shoe Museum is pleased to announce its Pay-What-You-Can (PWYC) Thursday evening program.
 The PWYC program, which is open to all visitors to the Museum every Thursday between 5 pm - 8 pm, offers visitors the opportunity to experience one of Toronto's most unique attractions with a donation amount of their choice.